 4.7.1.1 Overview

 The Nnef_UEId service is provided by the Network Exposure Function (NEF).
-This service allows the NF service consumer (e.g. V-NEF) providing the external UE identifier to fetch the internal UE identifier used for e.g. the V-NEF to fetch the SUPI from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s).
+This service allows the NF service consumer (e.g. V-NEF) providing the external UE information to fetch the internal UE information used for e.g. the V-NEF to fetch the SUPI from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s), or allows the NF service consumer (e.g. GMLC) to get the UE ID mapping information (e.g., GPSI or Application Layer ID mapping information of Ranging Sidelink position enabled UE) stored in UDR application data.

 *** 3rd Change ***